kburke96/AddressBook/README.md

 These include:
 * The delete address option (6) does not work.
 This is due to the Address and Person objects being tightly coupled with a One to One mapping.
 When option 6 is selected, a message is displayed to gracefully let the user know that this option is not yet supported.
+* If a string with more than one word is entered in any of the Address fields, the next field will be left blank.
+This is due to user input being read with the Scanner.

 # Future Enhancements